developedbyant/kitDocs/pages/[3]add.md

 │  ○ Update
 └
 ```
-For a more detailed installation guide, refer to the [installation](/docs/installation) guide.

 ## Updating kitDocs
 Updating kitDocs is as easy as installing it.
 Run the following command to ensure you have the latest version: